PSU Football

 Penn State Players in 2025 NFL Draft

-Abdul Carter DENew York Giants 1st Round #3 overall pickhighest PSU draft pick since Saquon Barkley went #2 in 2018 to the Giants & 3rd PSU D-Lineman taken in top 5 all-time (Bruce Clark DT 1980 #4 Packers & Courtney Brown DE 2000 #1 Browns)
+Abdul Carter DENew York Giants 1st Round #3 overall pickhighest PSU draft pick since Saquon Barkley went #2 in 2018 to the NY Giants & 3rd PSU D-Lineman taken in top 5 all-time (Bruce Clark DT 1980 #4 Packers & Courtney Brown DE 2000 #1 Browns)

 Tyler Warren TEIndianapolis Colts 1st Round #14 overall pick3rd PSU TE all-time taken in 1st Round (Ted Kwalick 1969 #7 49ers & Kyle Brady 1995 #9 Jets)